-The Qwest Control Networx Portal will allow Agencies to obtain and manage billing information efficiently and accurately.
-Timesaving tools, such as will allow authorized Agencies to view the past 12 months of their e-bills (electronic invoices that contain the same information as paper invoices); verify billed charges; download billing data; examine billing trends and historical pricing information; and create, submit, and review billing inquiries or disputes.
-The output data will be in an easily manipulated format for the end user, enabling Agency-specific reporting.
+The Qwest Control Networx Portal will allow Agencies to obtain and manage the billing information needed to manage accounts efficiently and accurately.
+Timesaving tools , will allow authorized users to view the past 12 months of their Agency's e-bills (electronic invoices that contain the same information as paper invoices); verify billed charges; download billing data; examine billing trends and historical pricing information; and create, submit, and review billing inquiries or disputes.
+The output data format is easily manipulated by the end user, enabling Agencyspecific reporting.
 The Qwest billing solution responds to the Government's need for accurate data, flexible formats, and robust reporting and analytical tools.

 Collecting and Aggregating Billing Data - Qwest has three primary sources for collecting billing data: 1.
 Ordered and provisioned metered and non-metered Qwest Network Data, 2.
-Service-enabling device (SED) data, and 3.
+Service Enabling Device (SED) data, and 3.
 Qwest team members' billing data files.
 Qwest's invoice production aggregates each of these three sources into a single customer account view.

-Meeting Networx Billing Data File Format Requirements - Qwest provides summary and detailed billing formats for centralized or direct billing, and has augmented its native reporting capabilities with a customized solution that directly produces all of the Government's logical billing files.
+Meeting Networx Billing Format Data File Requirements - Qwest provides summary and detailed billing formats for centralized or direct billing, and has augmented our native reporting capabilities with a customized solution that directly produces all of the Government's logical billing files.
 This approach (as described above in Section 3.1 Service Ordering) yields several benefits, including lowered interface risks, shortened Government IT development schedules, and lowered Government costs.
 Qwest is fully capable of supporting shared-tenant billing using a dynamic or a fixed allocation method.
 Qwest will employ a pre-bill audit process for each of these format types to ensure that the Government is being billed accurately.

 Creating Billing Reports - Qwest is ready to provide Agencies with a variety of standard and ad hoc reports using the Actuate reporting tool.
 Reports may be requested and retrieved via the Qwest Control Networx Portal or through Qwest's CSO.
 Qwest can provide required reports to Agencies in any of the media or formats defined by RFP Section C.3.5.1.3.1.2.2.
-The Portal will offer that many of our customers have found useful in managing their businesses.

-Billing Disputes and Adjustments - Qwest can receive Agencies' billing inquiries and billing disputes via any of the required media, including the Qwest Control Networx Portal, 1-866-GSA-NETWorx (1-866-472-6389), e-mail, or fax for all billing formats, including direct, centralized, and shared-tenant billing.
+Billing Disputes and Adjustments - Qwest can receive Agencies' billing disputes via any of the required media, including the Qwest Control

+Networx Portal, 1-866-GSANETWorx (1-866-472-6389), email, or fax for all billing formats, including direct, centralized, and shared-tenant billing.